 The health and wellbeing of our visitors and volunteers are our highest priority.

-Dovery Manor Museum is currently closed until it is safe to reopen.
+Dovery Manor Museum will remain closed until it is safe to reopen.

-Thank you for your support, we look forward to welcoming you back.
+Thank you for your support, we look forward to welcoming you back in 2021.

 Doverhay, Porlock, TA4 8PY, Somerset, United Kingdom